Website Design and Development

 The Finish

-Once the structure of the house is in place, the buyer will want to make some changes to the look of the house like the color and other cosmetic aspects which will not impact the structure provided by the builder.
+Once the structure of the house is in place, the buyer may want to make some changes to the look of the house like the color and other cosmetic aspects which will not impact the structure provided by the builder.
 This also applies to a new website where the client can change the colors, the layout of images and text on the page all of which do not impact on the overall design.

 Off-the-shelf

 Engaging an architect adds to the cost of the house build.
 One way around this would be to buy a pre-designed blue-print.
-This then can be given to the builder, but again, the blue print fully defines the house and the implications of apparently small changes may have a huge impact on the work involved.
+This then can be given to the builder, but again, the blue print fully defines the house and the implications of apparently ‘small’ changes may have a huge impact on the work involved.
 Similarly if a buyer asks the builder to build a house that looks like the neighbors’ house then the buyer should expect a house that is an almost exact replica of the neighbors’ house (i.e. it cannot be the same with an extra room unless the plans are changed – by the architect, before the build starts).

 This also applies to websites, there are many off the shelf designs that a client can purchase or other sites that can be copied (with the owners agreement) and this can be a significant cost saving for the client.
 However the client then needs to be aware that the overall site design will be an exact copy and any differences can only be made in the finish.
 The client should not revise and change the design during the development phase.